skyzh/mini-lsm/README.md

 | 4.9            | Key-Value Separation                            |          |              |         |
 | 4.10           | Column Families                                 |          |              |         |
 | 4.11           | SQL over Mini-LSM                               |          |              |         |

+## License

+The Mini-LSM starter code and solution are under Apache 2.0 license.
+The author reserves the full copyright of the tutorial materials (markdown files and figures).